Thejus-Paul/Banana-Talk/README.md

 # Banana Talk

-Banana Talk is a simple private chatting application built using Python,HTML and JS.
+Banana Talk is a simple private chatting application built using Python, HTML and JS.

 # Modifications:
 1. No need to type username twice.